rvarga4/fewd/slides/unit1.md

 ???

-* tradidionally someone with a graphics design background
+* traditionally someone with a graphics design background
 * many early web designers came from the world of print design
 * strong grasp of color, typography, space, audience and user experience
 * Photoshop, Illustrator, InDesign, Sketch